-This recipe is delicious and easy to make, a mix between a soft cookie and a cake with a sweet cream cheese filling.
-This is a great way to start if you have never tried whoopie pies and like fall flavors.
+This yummy and easy recipe is a cross between a soft cookie and a cake with a sweet cream cheese filling.
+It is a great way to start if you have never tried whoopie pies and like Fall flavors.
 They are ready in under an hour and can be frozen.

-It took me a while to start making whoopie pies, and the truth is that now I'm hooked.
+It took me a while to start making whoopie pies, but now I'm hooked.

-Also called pumpkin gobs or pumpkin whoopies, they are a fantastic fall bake and can make a great Thanksgiving dessert if you want to add some small desserts to the table.
+Also called pumpkin gobs or pumpkin whoopies, they are a fantastic fall bake and can make a great Thanksgiving dessert if you want to add some small, finger sweets to the table.

-- Spices: use a homemade pumpkin spice mix or store-bought.
+- Spices: You can use homemade pumpkin spice mix or store-bought.
 It's your palate, so adjust to what you like.
-Also, just ground cinnamon and ginger work if that's all you have.
+Ground cinnamon and ginger work well if that's all you have.

 How to make whoopie pies

-The batter is simple and is mixed in one bowl.
-There's no need for an electric mixer, a whisk will do.
-Super easy and quick.
+The batter is simple and mixed in one bowl.
+There's no need for an electric mixer; a whisk will do.
+So it's super easy and quick.

 Pumpkin whoopie batter: you can bake the cookies immediately or refrigerate the batter for up to a day.
-I baked them both ways and found no significant difference between them.
-The batter doesn't firm up much in the fridge either.
+I tested them both ways and found no significant difference as the batter doesn't firm up much in the fridge.

-Mix oil with sugar in a large bowl.
+- Stir oil with sugar in a large bowl.
+It's grainy.

-Add pumpkin puree and egg.
+- Add pumpkin puree and egg.
 Mix until well integrated.
+It will be smooth.

 The mixture will be softer than you probably think it should be.
 More like a thick cake batter than a cookie, and that is fine.
 You can see in the images below that they do hold their shape before and after being baked.